Spunge/octothorpe/README.md

 - [ ] Fix tap tempo

 Effect knobs
-- [ ] Send knobs input to output for channel of selected instrument
+- [X] Send knobs input to output for channel of selected instrument
+- [X] Keep knob state around and dispatch to controller when plugin parameters change
+- [ ] Record effect knobs into phrases

 Improvements
 - [X] Create one playable abstraction for pattern / phrase so we dont have to write zoom / length / etc. code twice